Azure/azure-sdk-for-js/documentation/next-generation-quickstart.md

 Getting Started - Using the next-generation management libraries of Azure SDK for JavaScript/TypeScript
 =============================================================

 We are excited to announce the GA of a new set of management plane libraries for JavaScript/TypeScript.
-Those libraries contain a number of new features including Azure Identity support, HTTP pipeline, error-handling.,etc, and they also follow the new Azure SDK guidelines which create easy-to-use APIs that are idiomatic, compatible, and dependable.
+Those libraries contain a number of new features including Azure Identity support, HTTP pipeline, error-handling.,etc, and follow the new Azure SDK guidelines which create easy-to-use
+APIs that are idiomatic, compatible, and dependable.
 See [TypeScript Design Guidelines](https://azure.github.io/azure-sdk/typescript_design.html) for more information.

 Currently, we have released GA version of several packages such as `azure/arm-resources`, `@azure/arm-storage`,